Behaviour

 Exclusions

-- Independent review panel hearings: procedures Parents have the right to request a review of your governing board's decision not to reinstate a pupil after exclusion.
-This review is done by an independent review panel (IRP), convened by the local authority (LA) or academy trust.
+Parents/carers have the right to request a review of your governing board's decision not to reinstate a pupil after exclusion.
+This is done by an independent review panel (IRP), convened by the local authority (LA) or academy trust.
 Get an overview of how the hearing will run and what the outcomes might be.